bearmentor-community/techstack-battle/README.md

 Tech Stack Battle (Perbandingan Tech Stack).

-- [x] Only cover the technologies and tools
+- [x] Only cover the technologies and tools.
+- [x] Pros and cons, what suits best or usual cases.
-- [x] Not about the concepts (programming, OOP, FP, DBMS, SQL, NoSQL, DSL, etc)
+- [x] Not about the core concepts.
+  - computer science, software architecture, programming, system design, OOP, FP, async, concurrency, DBMS, SQL, NoSQL, DSL, etc
+- [x] Would try to not only about the web.
+- [x] Let's discuss together, correction if there's something wrong or missing.

+## Contribute

+Want to contribute or update things?
+Open a [Pull Request](https://github.com/catamyst-community/techstack-battle/compare).

 ## Table of Contents